trustbloc/sandbox/README.md

 For pre-requisites, please refer [TrustBloc k8s deployments](https://github.com/trustbloc/k8s/blob/main/README.md).
 Also, [refer](./docs/dev_steps.md) for detailed steps to update components in sandbox.

 The sandbox k8s is dependent on [TrustBloc k8s](https://github.com/trustbloc/k8s).
-Use TRUSTBLOC_CORE_K8S_COMMIT variable in [Makefile](Makefile) point to the TrustBloc k8s deployment version.
+The TRUSTBLOC_CORE_K8S_COMMIT variable in [Makefile](Makefile) points to the TrustBloc k8s deployment version.
+In case of any code/docker image changes to the underlying components, update the variable with [k8s commit id](https://github.com/trustbloc/k8s/commits/main).
 Alternatively, uncomment the [symlink command](./k8s/scripts/core_deployment.sh) to point it to the cloned TrustBloc k8s repo.

 Run following target to run the components locally.
 ```